-December the 16th sees the launch of a new publication.
+December the 16th 2017 saw the launch of our latest publication.

 Transactions 12: Ada - Love at Jerusalem

 The original story is about a Mr. Wayton of Middulph Grange who takes his daughter, Ada, to Palestine and Egypt.
 During the visit they meet Captain Beaulite.
 Ada and Captain Beaulite fall in love.
 They are married in Middulph Church and spend their honeymoon at Mypersley Hall.
 The book was written by Henry Francis Gordon and published in 1895